atul-prakash-singh/atul-prakash-singh/README.md

 ## About me

-I'm Atul Prakash Singh, an Android Engineer at [Altran](https://www.altran.com/it/en/).
+I'm Atul Prakash Singh, an Android Engineer at [Capgemini Engineering](https://capgemini-engineering.com/in/en/).

 ## Things I am passionate about